Everything You Need to Know About Hyrox

 Many of the movements require specific ranges of motion.
 Developing this in a controlled environment will make a huge difference to reducing risk of problems or injury when training and on race day.

 As with any sport or activity, there is a risk of injury so conditioning your body to what you’re asking of it is so important.
-With Hyrox, and other fitness-based sports, we tend to see three main types of injury:
+With Hyrox and other running or fitness-based sports, we tend to see three main types of injury:

 But the main injuries that we see in Hyrox athletes are a mix of tendinopathies; achilles, patella and rotator cuff being the big three areas.
 This is often because the athletes have significantly increased their exposure to high force and velocity training when doing strength and HIIT training, as well as high speed running.